DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 `C:\Program Files (x86)\Electrum\electrum-3.1.3.exe" --oneserver --server localhost:50002:s`

-If you’ve changed the port from `50002` in the conf-file, make sure to change to the same port here.
+If you’ve changed the port from `50002` in `config.cfg`, make sure to change to the same port here.
 Use the shortcut to start Electrum (and make sure to only use this shortcut to start it)

 Your wallet should now be connected to your bitcoin full node (the circle in the bottom right corner should be green)!